tboudreaux/GridFire/README.md

 collaboration.
 GridFire is primarily focused on modeling the most relevant burning stages for stellar evolution modeling.
 Currently, there is limited support for inverse reactions.
-Therefore, GridFire has a limited set of tools to evolves a fusing plasma in NSE; however, this is not the primary focus of the library and has therefor not had significant development.
-For those interested in modeling super nova, neutron star mergers, or other high-energy astrophysical phenomena, we **strongly** recomment using [SkyNet](https://bitbucket.org/jlippuner/skynet/src/master/).
+Therefore, GridFire has a limited set of tools to evolve a fusing plasma in NSE; however, this is not the primary focus of the library and has therefore not had significant development.
+For those interested in modeling super nova, neutron star mergers, or other high-energy astrophysical phenomena, we **strongly** recommend using [SkyNet](https://bitbucket.org/jlippuner/skynet/src/master/).

 ## Design Philosophy and Workflow